-It is clear now that the main difference between ADAL (Algorithms \ref{alg:adal_tvdn} and \ref{alg:adal_tvdn_iso}) and the split Bregman method is the additional constraint $v = Pu$ in problem \eqref{eq:aniso_constr}.
+it is clear that the main difference between ADAL Algorithms \ref{alg:adal_tvdn} and \ref{alg:adal_tvdn_iso} and the split Bregman method comes from the introduction of the additional variable $v = Pu$ in problem \eqref{eq:aniso_constr}.
 The split Bregman subproblem with respect to $u$ (line \ref{line:sb_u} in Algorithm \ref{alg:splitbregman}) can be simplified to the linear system

 whose left-hand-side matrix includes a Laplacian matrix and is strictly diagonally dominant.
 Solving this linear system exactly in each iteration is relatively expensive.
 Hence, one iteration of the Gauss-Seidel method is applied in \cite{goldstein2009split} to solve \eqref{eq:sb_lin_sys} approximately.
-However, the condition for the convergence guarantee is violated in this case.
+Consequently, the condition for the convergence guarantee is violated in this case.

-In contrast, the subproblems with respect to $v$ and $u$ in ADAL have much better structures and thus can be solved exactly in an efficient manner as we saw in Section \ref{sec:adal_tvdn}.
-The split of $u$ and $v$ also leads to the establishment of global convergence of Algorithm \ref{alg:adal_tvdn} in the anisotropic case.
-We surmised that this is a better approach for the TV denoising problem; the results in the next section confirmed this.
+In contrast, the subproblems with respect to $v$ and $u$ in ADAL have simpler structures and thus can be solved exactly in an efficient manner as we saw in Section \ref{sec:adal_tvdn}.
+The splitting of $u$ and $v$ also leads to the establishment of the global convergence of Algorithm \ref{alg:adal_tvdn} in the anisotropic case.
+We surmised that this was a better approach for the TV denoising problem; the results in the next section confirmed this.